PayFabric/APIs/PayLink/Sections/WalletLinks.md

 ]
 </pre>

-Cancel a WalletLink
+Cancel a Wallet Link
 -------------------

-* `POST /paylink/api/wallet/h3GSpCZKsEWNxFv6T_y_Gw/cancel` will cancel the specified WalletLink document
+* `POST /paylink/api/wallet/h3GSpCZKsEWNxFv6T_y_Gw/cancel` will cancel the specified Wallet Link document

 ###### Response
 A successful `POST` will result in a HTTP 200 OK Response.